 For both the benefit of future-me and others who are going through the same procedure for extension of period of stay, I’m going to list the necessary paperwork for renewing the humanities/international services status.

 I’ll list all the documents I ended up submitting.
 I’ll also add comments about how I got the document and what the Immigration website says about the document.
 Keep in mind that:

 - This is the paperwork needed for renewing a specialist in humanities/international services status of residence.
 Different procedures (change of status of residence, etc.) and different statuses of residence (student) may require different paperwork.

 - The documents needed from your company will probably depend on the size/status of the company.

 - My job title will change with my new contract, so I had to submit additional paperwork.
 What you submit will be based on your unique situation.

-- The ultimate decision of what paperwork will be needed might depend on the officer you talk to at Immigration.
+- The officer you talk to at Immigration will have the ultimate decision over what paperwork will be needed.
 You may have to submit more paperwork if higher-ups later decide that it is necessary.